camillegit/camillegit.github.io/_posts/2024-11-29-OptimalDecisionMaking.md

 Here, $$ k $$ is the minimum number of items required to activate bonus $$ y_{jk} $$ specific to set $$ j $$.
 Bonuses are cumulative (the bonus for equipping 3 items adds to the bonus for equipping 2 items of the same set), so the database must reflect this.

 - **Minimum attributes**
-  Certain constraints may require a minimum threshold for an attribute \( \alpha_i \), applied to all selected equipment and their associated set bonuses:
+  Certain constraints may require a minimum threshold for an attribute $$\alpha_{i}$$, applied to all selected equipment and their associated set bonuses:

 $$